- Cryptographic support via the IBM Common Cryptographic Architecture (CCA) API supporting:

 - Cloning of a DES or PKA master key enables back-up and/or redundant coprocessors to process the same master-key-encrypted local keys.
 Master-key cloning operates with the access control system ensuring a secure, controlled process through a cryptographically protected m-of-n key-shares design.
 Note: Cloning of AES mater keys is currently not supported.

-- SET services support e-Commerce applications in merchant and acquirer credit card transaction processing.
+- Secure Electronic Services (SET) support e-commerce applications in merchant and acquirer credit card transaction processing.

 - ATM and POS PIN-processing is supported through six services.
 PIN generation and verification services support several popular PIN-generation algorithms including customer-selected PIN options.
 A variety of PIN-block formats are processed with support for secure re-encryption and re-formatting of PIN blocks.
 ANSI X9.24 Derived Unique Key Per Transaction (DUKPT) PIN block encryption is supported, using both single-length and double-length keys.
 Additional services support the card verification value/card validation code/card security code (CVV/CVC/CSC) processes for the protection of card transactions.